ConnerWill/dynu-dns-update/README.md

     create 644 user user
 }
 ```

 > [!NOTE]
+> Change the path to the log file if you changed the default log path

+> [!NOTE]
 > Replace 'user user' with the username which is running the script.